writetohoney/ai-in-public-sector/syllabus.md

 ### Session 14 — Final Presentations: The Future of AI in the Public Sector

 Groups present their policy intervention or AI-agent prototype to the class and an invited panel, followed by a synthesizing discussion: where the public sector goes next, and the role of the people in the room in shaping it.

+**Diagnostic — complete.** Bring your seven entries together: the two or three dimensions that most constrain adaptation in your institution, sequenced interventions, and a return to the intuition you recorded in Session 1.
+What did you get wrong, and what changed your mind?

 ---